-The support page for Coins contains the latest user guide and sample import CSV to try, advisory note on data model changes, a demo to try and uninstall instructions.
+The support page for Coins contains the latest user guide and sample import CSV to try, advisory notes, wishlist, a demo to try and uninstall instructions.

 Links to archives of older user guides and an app change log can be found at the bottom of the page.

 The following resources are available for the current version 1.11 of Coins, with the Accessible PDF format e-book also available from within the application under the Help > Coins Help menu;